ionic-team/ionic-site/docs/v2/api/decorators/App/index.md

 <td>
-a relative URL pointing to the template to use for the app root
+a relative URL pointing to the template to use for the app root.
 </td>
 </tr>